GiorgosXou/TUIFIManager/README.md

 # TUIFI Manager
-A cross-platform terminal-based file manager *(and component)*, meant to be used with a [Uni-Curses](https://github.com/unicurses/unicurses) project or as is.
+A cross-platform terminal-based termux-oriented file manager *(and component)*, meant to be used with a [Uni-Curses](https://github.com/unicurses/unicurses) project or as is.
 This project is mainly an attempt to get more attention to the [Uni-Curses](https://github.com/unicurses/unicurses) project.

 ## Installation
 ```terminal